What Is CUI? Controlled Unclassified Information Explained for Defense Contractors

 Rob Gutierrez

-If your company is pursuing a government contract, you’ve likely come across the term Controlled Unclassified Information (CUI).
-For many organizations, especially those in industries like defense, technology, and critical infrastructure, understanding CUI is a crucial step toward meeting compliance requirements and building trust with federal agencies.
+If your company is pursuing a U.S. government contract, you’ve likely come across the term Controlled Unclassified Information (CUI).
+For many organizations, especially those in industries like defense, technology, and critical infrastructure, understanding CUI is not just helpful, it's foundational to your compliance strategy.

 What is Controlled Unclassified Information (CUI)?